lamlam98765/R_Optimization-Simulation/README.md

 **Task 3:** Perform Monte Carlo algorithm to estimate matter of interest.

-I include R-notebook and html notebook.
+I include rmd file and html file.
 Please head to https://htmlpreview.github.io/ and paste html link to see the preview.